We are committed to ensuring that your personal information is kept private and confidential.

 - Details about your current health and medications; and

 - Health insurance details.

 We collect personal information from you if you ask us to claim directly to your health fund when you are paying your account (through HICAPS).
-This includes your credit card details if you pay by card or private cheque details if you are paying by this method also.
+This includes your eftpos/credit card details if you pay by card or private cheque details if you are paying by this method also.

 2. How do we collect your personal information?

 We collect personal information in several ways.
 You may be asked by us to complete a patient questionnaire meical form and give us information we need to provide dental services to you in a safe and appropriate manner.
 This information includes your details of your dental and medical history and your current health.
 You may also be asked to provide personal information verbally to our dentists or other staff members.
 We may also collect personal information about you from third parties if you have agreed that they can provide us with this information.
 For example, we may collect information from:

 - Other dentists, dental specialists or other health practitioners (including your General Practitioner).